Reviewed by Thrillophilia New Zealand Operations Team

 At Waitangi Treaty Grounds, you can see the place where New Zealandβs story started.
 The Treaty of Waitangi was signed here in 1840 between MΔori chiefs and the British Crown.
 You can explore carved meeting houses, see one of the worldβs largest waka, and take guided tours that keep things easy to understand.

 There are also daily performances, including haka, which make the experience feel more real.
-It takes around 3 to 3.5 hours from Auckland to reach Bay of Islands by road.
+It takes around 3 to 3.5 hours from Auckland to reach the Bay of Islands by road.

 4. Te Papa Museum, Wellington: Free Entry